Cincinnati Reds vs St. Louis Cardinals - August 31, 2019 Recap

 TRAINING ROOM

-Cardinals: OF Lane Thomas (right wrist fracture) was placed on the 10-day IL, and OF Tyler O'Neill (left wrist strain) was activated from the IL.
+Cardinals: OF Lane Thomas (right wrist fracture) was placed on the 10-day Injured list, and OF Tyler O'Neill (left wrist strain) was activated from the IL.

 UP NEXT